LucasIsasmendi/sdg/moocs/food/totgfs.md

 Meat alternatives based on plant material are already on supermarket shelves in many European countries.
 NATURLI' has introduced plant-based products in a range of markets including Scandinavia, Great Britain and Germany.
 NATURLI' has operated in the market since 1988, but it is within the last 5 years that demand has suddenly increased.
-The meat alternatives that NATURLI' produces contain less protein than actual meat, and they also have a higher percentage of fat.
+The meat alternatives that NATURLI' produces contain less protein than actual meat, and they also have a higher%age of fat.

 > At NATURLI', we believe that commodities should constantly be challenged.
 Presently, we work with soy beans a lot and peas as well, but the future could be in grass: a crop that grows 9 months in a year, and it has greater yield when it comes to protein compared to soy beans.
 The only disadvantage is that it's only the cow that can digest grass because of its four stomachs.